FusionAuth/fusionauth-site/site/_posts/2022-10-31-consents-app.md

 consents['e6a4e555-f037-4e77-92fd-d805bdba7c33']=I'd like updates via Phone (text)
 ```

-Replace the guid in each consent with the `Id` of the consents you recorded earlier.
+Replace the GUID in each consent with the `Id` you recorded earlier.
 You can make the descriptions whatever you like.
 Click "Submit", and then save the theme.

 Now navigate to the application you created earlier.
 Click "Edit" to open the application editor, and select your new theme from the "Theme" dropdown.
 Save the application to reflect this change.